 Rayceen Pendarvis and the members of Team Rayceen made their own form of unique history by expanding the historic tradition with innovative 21st century LGBT forms of entertainment previously not experienced within the walls of this legendary complex.
 This new and exciting chapter of this glorious legacy continued to thrive as The Ask Rayceen Show grew to become an integral asset to DC's growing gay culture.
 During this period, Metro Weekly (a nationally recognized LGBT magazine) selected Rayceen Pendarvis to grace the cover of its magazine.
 The show subsequently continued to receive favorable write-ups and accolades as it continued to build on the area's thriving entertainment legacy.

 On March 2, 2016, the 5th season of The Ask Rayceen Show continued where the 4th had left off without skipping a beat.
-After a brief stay at The Tap and Parlour, a temporary venue due to scheduling conflicts, the show officially returned to the MLK library on April 6, 2016.
-Despite the sudden shuffle between multiple venues (the July 2016 show was held at the HRC Equality Center, again due to scheduling conflicts), the show continued to draw a wide-variety of guests and its recurring segments continued to be as popular as ever.
+After the season premiere show in March, which took place downstairs from Lĭv at The Tap and Parlour, before the entire complex closed later that month, the show officially returned to the MLK library on April 6, 2016..
+Despite the sudden shuffle between multiple venues (the July 2016 show was held at the HRC Equality Center due to scheduling conflicts), the show continued to draw a wide-variety of guests and its recurring segments continued to be as popular as ever.

 The show also began to attract and retain additional long-term volunteers whose creative contributions continued to enhance the artistic value of the show.
 Curt Mariah joined Rayceen Pendarvis on stage as she reprised her role as the show's resident announcer.
 Anthony Oakes and Chris Jay stepped in to fill-in for her during the later portion of the season due to scheduling conflicts.
 One of several guest DJs during the shows tenure at Lĭv, DJ Honey was the resident DJ for the 2016 season of The Ask Rayceen Show.
 Additional volunteers, contributors, and sponsors also made significant contributions, allowing the show to further expand the entertainment value it offers to the metropolitan community.